infomark-org/infomark-docs/docs/content/guides/overview.md

 ./infomark console admin add 1
 ```

-When running InfoMark on a server in production, we recommend to use [NGINX](https://www.nginx.org/) or [Caddy](https://caddyserver.com/) as a reverse-proxy in front of InfoMark.
+When running InfoMark on a server in production, we recommend using [NGINX](https://www.nginx.org/) or [Caddy](https://caddyserver.com/) as a reverse-proxy in front of InfoMark.

 # Design Choices